-Contingent liabilities
+Contingent liabilities and contingent assets

-- 22 HKAS 37 Provisions, Contingent Liabilities and Contingent Assets defines a contingent liability as: - (a) a possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity; or - (b) a present obligation that arises from past events but is not recognised because: - (i) it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation; or - (ii) the amount of the obligation cannot be measured with sufficient reliability. - The requirements in HKAS 37 do not apply in determining which contingent liabilities to recognise as of the acquisition date.
-Instead, the acquirer shall recognise as of the acquisition date a contingent liability assumed in a business combination if it is a present obligation that arises from past events and its fair value can be measured reliably.
-Therefore, contrary to HKAS 37, the acquirer recognises a contingent liability assumed in a business combination at the acquisition date even if it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation.
-Paragraph 56 provides guidance on the subsequent accounting for contingent liabilities.
+- 22 HKAS 37 defines a contingent liability as: - (a) a possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity; or - (b) a present obligation that arises from past events but is not recognised because: - (i) it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation; or - (ii) the amount of the obligation cannot be measured with sufficient reliability.

+- 23 The acquirer shall recognise as of the acquisition date a contingent liability assumed in a business combination if it is a present obligation that arises from past events and its fair value can be measured reliably.
+Therefore, contrary to paragraphs 14(b), 23, 27, 29 and 30 of HKAS 37, the acquirer recognises a contingent liability assumed in a business combination at the acquisition date even if it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation.
+Paragraph 56 of this HKFRS provides guidance on the subsequent accounting for contingent liabilities. - 23A HKAS 37 defines a contingent asset as 'a possible asset that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity'.
+The acquirer shall not recognise a contingent asset at the acquisition date.